 Electromagnetic waves have the distinction that they can nix each other, if their phases are shifted by exactly 180°.
 The same seems to be true for my two PhD theses, which annihilated each other as well in some ways.
 Or maybe the private one nixed the official one.
 That is a story yet to be posted on the “Persecution” section of my website.
 But be that as it may, I’ve decided to post my official PhD thesis as well, so that it finally, after almost 20 years of dormancy, may see the light of day.
 My private thesis called The Rudolf Report has been out there since 1993.
 Now they are both out in the open.

 If you want to read the entire thesis, which I translated into English in 2008/2009, you can download it as a PDF file here.
-(I do not – yet – have the original German version handy, sorry…)
+(The text has not been proofread, hence is somewhat unpolished.)

 When I was offered to write a PhD thesis at the prestigious Max Planck Institute for Solid State Research in Stuttgart, Germany, it goes without saying that I was thrilled at the prospect and happily agreed, although the topic I was to work on seemed rather exotic and incomprehensible to me at first.
 Most readers of my thesis will probably agree.
 But as a student I merely considered this to be a matter of ignorance on my part.
 To come to understand what I hadn’t understood so far was just one more challenge to tackle on my way to a promising academic career.